Haunted Places in Hawaii

 We all love a good ghost story, especially when there's a grain of truth to it.
 And for the spirit freaks out there, Hawaii is the ultimate haunted

 haven.
 Each of the islands has a story to tell, from haunted hotels to cursed villages, from warriors and goddesses to little lost children.

-Indeed, if you’ve heard enough stories, you’ll feel as if each step is a walk through the realm of the unknown.
-You’ll almost expect a Menehune, a dwarf-leprechaun of local folklore, to pop out from behind every tree.
-You’ll feel like you’re walking amidst invisible warriors and ancient kings.
-It’s almost as if you’re part of these old legends yourself.
+Indeed, if you've heard enough stories, you'll feel as if each step is a walk through the realm of the unknown.
+You'll almost expect a menehune, a mythical dwarf of local folklore, to pop out from behind every tree.
+You'll feel like you're walking amidst invisible warriors and ancient kings.
+It's almost as if you're part of these old legends yourself.

-Hawaiian folklore is teeming with legends like these, and every local is sure to have a similar story.
-Some of them, they will proudly tell you, come from firsthand experience and have been passed on for generations.
-You can literally fill an entire book with Hawaii’s ghost stories.
+Hawaiian folklore is teeming with legends like these, and many locals are sure to have a similar story.
+Some of them, they will proudly tell you, come from first-hand experience and have been passed on for generations.
+You can literally fill an entire book with Hawaii's ghost stories.

 We've picked these sites specifically because there are numerous witness accounts or several years of history behind them, lending a grain of truth to the story.
 Of course, whether they are true or not, you'll have to find out yourself.